vendu/vaaja/usr/games/kraksys/KRAKSYS.md

 ## Gameplay

-A turn beings by a player moving a piece forward, left, or right; you are not allowed to move pieces back towards your home location (your A and R columns).
+A turn beings by a player moving a piece forward, left, right, or diagonally;
+you are not allowed to move pieces back towards your home location (R-columns).
-Diagonal moves are allowed.
 Optionally, you may use a heal card before moving your runner.

-## Runner Combat; Close Combat or Ice
+## Runner Combat; Close Combat or Krak

-If you move the runner on top of an opponent one, a combat is triggered between your element piece and the opponent card; you may choose either a close-combat or an ice-attack; more details on rolling dice and other game mechanics below.
+If you move the runner to the location of an opponent one, a combat is triggered between your element piece and the opponent card; you may choose either a close-combat (with spells) or a Krak-attack; more details on rolling dice and other game mechanics below.

-You may opt to combine 1 or more spell cards with the attack; the maximum number depends on you magic skill level (throwing the respective dice).
+You may opt to combine 1 or more spell cards with the attack; the maximum number depends on you magic skill points.

 ## Close Combat

-First, you roll opponent reflex die D10.
-In case the opponent has the reflex of 30 %, the reflex-save is successful if the roll is smaller than or equal to 3.
+First, you roll opponent reflex die D20.
+In case the opponent has the reflex of 30 %, the reflex-save is successful if the roll is smaller than or equal to 6, so each point represents 5 %.

 Second, you roll the success die D10.
 If the roll is smaller than or equal to your success rate, the hit is a success and you continue as follows.